nixworks/public/news/2008/02/8/index.md

 ##### Scotland Yard
 ### [ Scotland Yard detectives investigating the death of former Prime Minister of Pakistan Benazir Bhutto say that she died from the effect of a bomb blast not gunfire. ](/news/2008/02/8/scotland-yard-detectives-investigating-the-death-of-former-prime-minister-of-pakistan-benazir-bhutto-say-that-she-died-from-the-effect-of-a.md)
-_Context: Scotland Yard, Prime Minister, detective, Benazir Bhutto, suicide attack_
+_Context: Benazir Bhutto, Prime Minister, Scotland Yard, suicide attack, detective_

 ##### Eagle Airways Flight 2279
 ### [ A woman attacks two pilots on Eagle Airways Flight 2279 from Blenheim to Christchurch, New Zealand.
 The aircraft lands safely at Christchurch and the suspect is arrested and charged with hijacking and three counts of assault. ](/news/2008/02/8/a-woman-attacks-two-pilots-on-eagle-airways-flight-2279-from-blenheim-to-christchurch-new-zealand-the-aircraft-lands-safely-at-christchur.md)
-_Context: Christchurch, Blenheim, New Zealand, Eagle Airways Flight 2279_
+_Context: Blenheim, Eagle Airways Flight 2279, New Zealand, Christchurch_

 ##### Gurgaon kidney scandal
 ### [ The man accused of the Gurgaon kidney scandal is arrested in Nepal. ](/news/2008/02/8/the-man-accused-of-the-gurgaon-kidney-scandal-is-arrested-in-nepal.md)